piotrmoszkowicz/netguru-recru-task/README.md

 `DATABASE_PASSWORD`     |  database password
 `DATABASE_PORT`         |  database port
 `DATABASE_USER`         |  database user
+`PORT`                  | app port (default: `3000`), you shouldn't change it!

 ## Run in production

 In order to run in production, I suggest using docker.
-More info how to run it here: [[TODO]].
-If you want to run it without docker I suggest taking a look at "Environmental variables list", setting then up to your needs (database credentials) and simply build it and start it:
+More info how to run it - look below.
+If you want to run it without docker I suggest taking a look at "Environmental variables list", setting then up to your needs and simply build it and start it:

 ```sh
 $ npm run build